The flip map and involutions on Khovanov homology: Introduction

 \subsection{Acknowledgments}

 This project was initiated by a conversation with Qiuyu Ren, and we thank him for sharing many enlightening ideas.
 We have also benefited from discussions with Gary Guth, Robert Lipshitz, Yi Ni, Taketo Sano, and Sucharit Sarkar.
-We are particularly grateful to Robert Lipshitz for valuable comments on an earlier draft of this paper.
+We are particularly grateful to Robert Lipshitz for valuable comments on an earlier draft of this paper, and Taketo Sano for pointing out Proposition \ref{prop:BNI trivial} and its proof.
 We are deeply indebted to our advisor Ciprian Manolescu for his continued guidance and encouragement.
 This work was partially supported by the Simons Collaboration Grant on New Structures in Low-Dimensional Topology.